supriyopaul/logagg-collector/docs/docs/fs.md

 * Guarantees capturing every log line.
 * Rotation proof.
 * One time set-up.
-* Supports file patterns; i.e. `/var/log/syslog*`; rather than fpaths.
+* Supports file patterns; i.e. `/var/log/logagg/syslog*`; rather than fpaths.

 ## Limitations
 * No way of getting logs from files before start-up of the program.
 * Requires a reboot of the machine after set-up is done.

 ## Components/Architecture/Terminology
-* **mountpoint**: path to the directory where logs are being written (e.g. /var/log).
+* **mountpoint**: path to the directory where logs are being written/stored (e.g. /var/log/logagg/).
 * **logcache**: path to the directory where the logagg-fs program stores all of it's data.
 * **logcache/mirror**: directory inside logcache path which is mounted to the `mountpoint` directory path.
-If `logcache` path is '/logcache' and the `mountpoint` is '/var/log', then the directory '/logcache/mirror' is mounted on to '/var/log'.
+If `logcache` path is '/logcache' and the `mountpoint` is '/var/log/logagg/', then the directory '/logcache/mirror' is mounted on to '/var/log/logagg/'.
-* **logcache/trackfiles.txt**: file inside logcache directory where file-patterns are mentioned that need to be tracked by logagg-fs (eg. '/var/log/syslog')
+* **logcache/trackfiles.txt**: file inside logcache directory where file-patterns are mentioned that need to be tracked by logagg-fs (eg. '/var/log/logagg/syslog')
 * **logcache/logs**: path to directory where log-files that are cached temprorarily until processed and deleted.

 ## Prerequisites
 * Python => 3.6
-* Expected restart of server after mounting to non-empty directories like /var/log/

 ## Installation
 #### Dependencies